Parramatta Female Factory and Institutions Precinct: Parramatta Female Factory (1821–1848)

 By 1830 the Female Factory was one of a number of institutions where convicts were employed, although it was the only one for women.
 It was staffed by a matron, storekeeper, clerk, four assistants to matron, a portress, gate keeper and constable and seven monitresses.
 Dissatisfaction with rations in 1827 led to a revolt among the women, who broke out and raided the bakers, gin shops and butchers in Parramatta.
 Such unrest usually coincided with overcrowding and declining conditions.

 The report of the Board of Management of the Female Factory for the first half of 1829 reported that there were 209 women in the First class; 142 in the Second; 162 in the Third or Penal class which included free women under sentence; 27 in hospital, making a total of 540 women and 61 children – 601 individuals in facilities designed for only 232.
 Of these women, only 133 women in the First class were eligible for assignment.

 The women had to stay in the factory and nurse their children until they were three years old when the children were transferred to the orphan schools.
 The authorities believed that many mistreated their baby so they can get out of the Factory when it died, an observation seemingly supported by 24 births and 22 deaths within six months.
-The Board recommended a nursery for the children when they were weaned so their mothers could goo out early on assignment.
+The Board recommended a nursery for the children when they were weaned so their mothers could go out early on assignment.
 The matron tried to keep women occupied but there was not always enough wool for the textile operations.
 A new building for a weaving shop was being built in 1829 but not yet completed.
 Changes to the rules on eligibility for tickets of leave enabled 21 women who were old and infirm and not eligible for assignment to be discharged in the first of many attempts to reduce overcrowding.

 There were 1315 women imprisoned in Sydney Gaol in 1830, 33 at Parramatta Gaol, 87 at Liverpool, 84 at Windsor, 91 at Newcastle, 21 at Penrith, 52 at Bathurst, all mostly held for misdemeanors.
 As the report on gaols noted almost all females were not actual criminals but prisoners of the Crown who had been assigned as servants but were not being returned to the Government.
 They were sent to the gaols as a place of security until an opportunity offered of forwarding them to the Factory in Parramatta.
 Such numbers reinforce the view that the Factory was hopelessly inadequate in size for the role it was expected to play within the convict system.

 The end of transportation from Britain in 1840 coincided with an economic depression that reduced employment prospects for assigned female servants.
 The factory was their only refuge.
 Those returned to the Government by masters who no longer needed them joined those unable to be assigned because of ill health or nursing children and those kept in the punishment divisions of the factory.
 Previously time at the factory had been for many a transitory experience, now it had become a destination.